The

 Bamidbar

-(Numbers) 16:5 And he spake unto Korah
+(Numbers) 16:5 And he spake unto Korah and

-and unto all his company, saying, Even to morrow HaShem
+unto all his company, saying, Even to morrow HaShem

 will shew who are his, and who is holy; and will cause him to come near unto him: even him whom he hath chosen will he cause

 to come near unto him.
-6 This do; Take you censers, Korah,
+6 This do; Take you censers, Korah, and all his company;

-doth choose, he shall be holy: ye take too much upon you, ye sons of
+too much upon you, ye sons of Levi.

 Bamidbar

-(Numbers) 16:35 And there came out a fire from HaShem, and consumed the two hundred and fifty
+(Numbers) 16:35 And there came out a fire from HaShem, and consumed

-men that offered incense.
-36 And HaShem spake unto Moses, saying, 37 Speak
+the two hundred and fifty men that offered incense.
+36 And

-unto Eleazar the son of Aaron the priest, that he
+HaShem spake unto Moses, saying, 37 Speak unto Eleazar the son of Aaron the priest, that he take up the censers out of the burning,

-take up the censers out of the burning, and scatter thou the fire yonder; for
+and scatter thou the fire yonder; for they are

-own souls, let them make them broad plates for a covering of the altar: for they offered them before
+a covering of the altar: for they offered them before HaShem,

-HaShem, therefore they are hallowed: and they shall be a sign
+therefore they are hallowed: and they shall be a sign

 unto the children of Israel.
-39 And
+39 And Eleazar the priest

-Israel, that no stranger, which is
+be a memorial unto the children of Israel, that no stranger, which is not of the seed

-not of the seed of Aaron, come near to offer incense
+of Aaron, come near to offer incense before HaShem;

-company: as HaShem said to him by the hand of Moses.
+said to him by the hand of Moses.

 Nadab and Abihu, in Vayikra 10, also disrupted the unity of the Bne Israel by offering “strange fire”.
-Therefore, we also see that the ketoret was instrumental in bringing about their death as a judgment for disrupting this unity.
+Therefore, we also see that the ketoret was instrumental in bring about their death as a judgment for disrupting this unity.

 Vayikra